wahtari/napp-samples/README.md

 ## nGin
 - TBA

+## Build
+Ensure to checkout the submodule repositories with:

+    git submodule init
+    git submodule update

+Build all targets with the [grml tool](https://github.com/desertbit/grml):

+    grml build

 ## Help
 We have a dedicated [Wiki](https://wiki.wahtari.io) that serves as a helpful guide for most questions.
 If you have problems the Wiki does not solve, you can create an issue here on GitHub, or write as an email to `support[at]wahtari.io`